 But we can push that even further.
-With the magic of software, you can "place" your stickers right on your layout.
+With the magic of software, you can "place" your digital scrapbooking shapes right on your layout.
 No glue, no loss of "stickiness", nothing like that.
 Move and adjust your assets all you want, without damaging the sticker or the paper.

 Get Creative With Digital Embellishments

 Walking down the scrapbook aisle at my favorite art store is definitely a joy.
-There are usually so many nifty little elements to look at—ribbon, confetti, tabs, labels, stamps—all kinds of items with texture and personality.
+There are usually so many nifty little elements to look at—ribbon, confetti, tabs, labels, stamps—all kinds of items and digital scrapbook tags with texture and personality.

 One of my favorite things about working digitally is the ability to create your own elements.
 How about using the stub from your plane ticket as your own custom embellishment in your layout—while still preserving the original.
 No need to cut it or paste it to anything.
 Receipts, postage, letters, report cards, and other memory-filled items suddenly have the power to become reusable assets for your creative experimentation.